erincayaz/Airline-Manager-4-Bot/README.md

 - Depart all planes.

 ### To Be Implemented
-- Schedule repairs and A-Checks as needed.
+- Schedule repairs and A-Checks if needed.
-- Buy fuel and CO2 at higher prices if supplies are nearly depleted.
+- Buy fuel and CO2 at higher prices if supplies are nearly finished.

 ## Usage Instructions